-It is possible that there are two other essential oil that are even superior to lemongrass, and these are thyme (Thymus vulgaris) and oregano (Origanum sp.).
-One study, published in Pharmaceutisch Weekblad (1986, Volume 8, Issue 6, pp 289-292), also analyzed an array of plant oils; 53 oils to be exact.
-Unfortunately only one strain of Candida albicans was analyzed; other pathogens were also analyzed aside from albicans.
+It is possible there are two other essential oils which are even superior to lemongrass, and these are thyme (Thymus vulgaris) and oregano (Origanum sp.).
+One study, published in Pharmaceutisch Weekblad [1986, Volume 8, Issue 6, pp 289-292], also analyzed an array of plant oils; 53 oils to be exact.
+Unfortunately, only one strain of Candida albicans was analyzed; other pathogens were also analyzed aside from this strain of Candida.
 Additionally, lemongrass oil was not one of the 53 oils tested either.
 Both thyme and oregano essential oil performed markedly better at controlling the test strain of Candida albicans than any of the other oils.

 Check out the pages on Candida Hub about thyme and origanum via the links below:

-A vital study to check out to get an idea of how to use essential orange oil is one that was published in the Journal of Pharmacy Research (2010, 3(2), p.414-416).
-This study interestingly enough showed that undiluted orange oil could in fact kill Candida albicans.
+A vital study to check out, to get an idea of how to use essential orange oil, is one published in the Journal of Pharmacy Research [2010, 3(2), p.414-416].
+This study, interestingly enough, showed that undiluted orange oil could in fact kill Candida albicans.
 However, a diluted orange oil (1 to 3 ratio) had absolutely no effect on the fungus.
 Consequently, if you try diluting orange oil before you use it in the vagina, it may have no effect at all.
 The only way to be more confident this oil will treat a yeast infection is if you do not dilute it.
-It would be prudent to consult a doctor before you use large amounts of undiluted orange oil in the vagina.
+It would be prudent to consult a professional herbalist or knowledgeable medical professional before you use large amounts of undiluted orange oil in the vagina.
 If you have a skin yeast infection, it is much safer to use this oil topically on your skin than it is inside your vagina.